mikeqfu/pyhelpers/docs/source/quick-start.rst

     97  0.891112  0.268674  0.840285  ...
 0.573680  0.737291  0.225198
     98  0.269698  0.738825  0.807145  ...
 0.948368  0.881307  0.141933
     99  0.884982  0.197014  0.568613  ...
 0.758430  0.023787  0.813575
     [100 rows x 100 columns]

 .. note::

-    - The functions that are currently available in the module :py:mod:`pyhelpers.settings` handle only a few parameters for the author's personal preference.
+    - The functions that are currently available in the module :mod:`pyhelpers.settings` handle only a few parameters for the author's personal preference.
 We may change the source code as appropriate to adapt the settings to different tastes.

-.. _tutorial-dirs-examples:
+.. _quickstart-dirs-examples:

 Specify a directory or a file path
 ==================================

-The module :py:mod:`pyhelpers.dirs` offers to assist with manipulating folders/directories.
-For example, the function :py:func:`~pyhelpers.dirs.cd` returns an absolute path to the current working directory or, if specified, to a subdirectory or a file any level deep from the current working directory:
+The module :mod:`pyhelpers.dirs` offers to assist with manipulating folders/directories.
+For example, the function :func:`~pyhelpers.dirs.cd` returns an absolute path to the current working directory or, if specified, to a subdirectory or a file any level deep from the current working directory:

 .. code-block:: python